sophcon/wutzdoin-modesto/_sections/about-01-how-wutzdoin-works.md

     img-alt: "Image of girl leaning on elbows viewing cell phone."
     description:
-      When then make this content available for consumption via the WutzDoin website.
+      When then make this content available for consumption via the Modesto Reboot website.
 Optimizing our user-experience to be fun and social.
 ---
-WutzDoin enlists the assistance of enthusiastic community members to help currate content.
+Modesto Reboot enlists the assistance of enthusiastic community members to help currate content.
 This ensures that the content that is delivered to a particular community is truly relevant.
-If WutzDoin cannot find a enthusiastic community member we will not launch a site in that location.
+If Modesto Reboot cannot find a enthusiastic community member we will not launch a site in that location.